 The evaluation of missed opportunities should normally depend on whether the information available to the licensee should reasonably have caused action that would have prevented the violation.
-A missed opportunity to identify is normally not applied where the licensee appropriately considered the information available to it and took, or planned to take, reasonable action within a reasonable time.
+A missed opportunity to identify is normally not applied where the licensee appropriately considered the information available to it and took, or planned to take, reasonable action within a reasonable time, even if another failure occurred before the corrective actions could be fully implemented.
+[334]

-In some situations, the missed opportunity is a violation in itself.
+In some situations, the missed opportunity is a violation in itself. (e.g., a failure to conduct an annual program review that would have reasonably been expected to identify the violation).
 In these cases, unless the missed opportunity is a SL III violation in itself, the missed opportunity violation may be grouped with the other violations into a single SL III "problem."
 However, if the missed opportunity is the only violation, then it should not normally be counted twice (i.e., counting it as both a violation and a missed opportunity constitutes "double counting"), unless the number of opportunities missed was particularly significant.